biosimulators/Biosimulators_test_suite/CONTRIBUTING.md

-# Contributing to the BioSimulations COMBINE archive test suite
+# Contributing to the BioSimulators test suite

-We enthusiastically welcome contributions to the BioSimulations COMBINE archive test suite!
+We enthusiastically welcome contributions to the BioSimulators test suite!

 ## Coordinating contributions